theforeman/obal/README.md

 This action updates a spec file's release field and adds a pre-formatted changelog entry.

+### lint

+This action runs rpmlint on a spec file and reports the results.

 #### Updating a Package from Upstream

 To update a package from upstream, start by updating the `package_manifest.yml` entry for that package with the new versions and relevant information.
 Next run the update action specifying the package: